AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/Weapons/Weapons descriptions/Cthulhu's Tentacle.md

 # General

 *Cthulhu's Tentacle* is one of the weapons player gets when in "fishy" biomes - early game, easy mechanics.
+It looks like a disgusting, octopus-like? tentacle, does single-target mid damage.

 Why Cthulhu's?
 Because many illustrations (and original descriptions) mention this god as a giant octopus.